machinelearningnuremberg/QuickTune/README.md

 ## Run on a new dataset

-For finetuning a new dataset, you can use the following examples as a reference.
+For *quick-tuning* on a new dataset, you can use the following examples as a reference.
 They run QuickTune on *Imagenette2-320* and *Inaturalist*.

 ```bash
 #example on imagenette2-320